Good podcast

 Sold a Story

 Millions of kids can't read well.
-Scientists have known for decades how children learn to read but many schools are ignoring the research.
+Scientists have known for decades how children learn to read, but many schools don?t know about the research.
 They buy teacher training and books that are rooted in a disproven idea.
-Emily Hanford investigates four authors and a publishing company that have made millions selling this idea.
+In Sold a Story, Emily Hanford investigates four authors and a publishing company that have made millions selling this idea.
+The podcast has won some of the biggest awards in journalism.
+Twenty-five states (and counting) have changed their reading laws because of it.

 Subscribe